ngaut/stackvm/spec.md

     "type": "reasoning",
     "parameters": {
       "chain_of_thoughts": "To answer this question, we will:\n1.
 Determine the latest stable version of TiDB.\n2.
 Retrieve general information about the latest TiDB from the knowledge graph.\n3.
 Use the vector database to find relevant performance optimization techniques for the latest version.\n4.
 Retrieve specific e-commerce related optimizations from the knowledge graph.\n5.
 Combine and synthesize the information using the LLM.\n6.
-Compile the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 1.\nStep 5 depends on Steps 2, 3, and 4.\nStep 6 depends on Step 5."
+Compile the final answer.", "dependency_analysis": "Step 2 depends on Step 1.\nStep 3 depends on Step 2.\nStep 4 depends on Step 3 (if condition is true).\nStep 5 depends on Step 4.\nStep 6 depends on Step 3 (if condition is false).\nStep 7 depends on Step 4 or Step 6.\nStep 8 depends on Step 7.\nStep 9 depends on Step 8.\nStep 10 depends on Step 9."
     }
   },
   {